 At Castle View School we teach Personal, Social and Health Education (PSHE) and Relationship and Sex Education (RSE) through a planned, developmental programme of learning.
-The subject pupils develop knowledge, skills and attributes they need to keep themselves healthy and safe whilst preparing for life and work in modern Britain.
+The subject helps pupils develop knowledge, skills and attributes they need to keep themselves healthy and safe whilst preparing for life and work in modern Britain.
 Pupils will not only experience quality first teaching on these subjects but also opportunities to take part in workshops with outside agencies, community projects and theatre productions.
 They will explore the complex and sometimes conflicting range of values and attitudes they encounter now and in the future.

 PSHE/ RSE themes will follow the core themes: Health and Wellbeing, Relationships, Living in the Wider World.
-The below table indicates where these main themes will be covered under different topic headings throughout 2020-2021.
+The below table indicates where these main themes will be covered under different topic headings throughout 2023-2024.

 Within these themes the following topics will be covered in both key stages at appropriate levels, parts of which are also covered in other areas of the curriculum ensuring deeper understanding;

-- Emotional health and well being
+- - Emotional health and well being

-- Government and politics
+- - Government and politics

-- British Values
+- - British Values

-- Staying safe
+- - Staying safe

-- County lines
+- - County lines

-- Drugs and alcohol
+- - Drugs and alcohol

-- Careers education
+- - Careers education

-- Personal finance
+- - Personal finance

-- Relationship and Sex education (SRE)
+- - Relationship and Sex education (RSE)

 As part of the schools Personal, Social and Health Education programme each child will be receiving lessons on relationships, sexual health and puberty.
 The purpose of Relationship and Sex Education (RSE) is to provide knowledge and understanding of how relationships can change and developing skills to stay safe.
 It should develop understanding and attitudes, helping pupils to form relationships in a responsible and healthy manner and to appreciate the value of stable family life, including the responsibilities of parenthood.